mohammed183/re_vit/markdown/02-Claims.md

 ::: {.cell .markdown}
 # Primary Claims

 The paper assesses the performance of the **ResNet**, **ViT** and **hybrid** models on various image classification tasks, and makes some claims based on the assessment.
-In this section, we present these claims and propose a way to test them using the pre-trained models that the authors have provided.The table below shows the different variants of the models that the authors use.
+In this section, we present these claims and propose a way to test them using the **pre-trained** models that the authors have provided.The table below shows the different variants of the models that the authors use.
 The authors also use a notation to refer to the models, such as *ViT-L/16*, which means the “Large” variant with an input patch size of 16 × 16.
-They also use an improved ResNet as the baseline model and refer to it as [*"ResNet (BiT)"*](https://arxiv.org/abs/1912.11370) which has published models on this [repo](https://github.com/google-research/big_transfer).
+They also use an improved ResNet as the baseline model and refer to it as [*"ResNet (BiT)"*](https://arxiv.org/abs/1912.11370) which has published models on this [GitHub](https://github.com/google-research/big_transfer).

 | Model     | Layers | Hidden size D | MLP size | Heads | Params |
 | :-------: | :----: | :-----------: | :------: | :---: | :----: |